 A Dog Cooling Mat works by your dog lying on it.
 Dogs are creatures of habit, so your dog might not figure out what to do with a cooling mat straight away.
-There are several things you can do to help your dog.
-If your dog sleeps in a box or crate, you can put the cooling mat in there.
+There are however a few things you can do to help your dog.

-You can also try to put toys and treats on the cooling mat to make it more interesting.
-Praise your dog and give him a treat every time he lies down on the mat.
-Once your dog has been on the cooling mat a few times and has therefore figured out that it’s a cold surface, he might choose to lie on it anytime he’s feeling hot to help him cool down.
+For example, you can try to put toys and treats on the cooling mat to make it more interesting.
+Praise your dog and give them a treat every time they lie down on the mat.
+Once your dog has been on the cooling mat a few times and has figured out that it’s a cold surface, they might choose to lie on it anytime they’re feeling hot to help them cool down.

 You don’t have to put your cooling mat in the fridge.
 That said, if you have a cooling mat that is gel or water-based, you can make it colder quicker by putting it in the refrigerator.

 For the most part, many dog owners find that cooling pads are an excellent and safe way of keeping their dog cool on hot days.
 That said, everything can be a hazard for dogs if chewed and digested.
 It’s recommended to monitor your dog at the beginning, and if you’re unsure it’s best to discuss the topic with your vet or dog trainer.

-Dog Cooling Mats are not toxic, but like many objects, they can become toxic if chewed and digested by your dog.
+Dog Cooling Mats are normally not toxic, but like many objects, they can become toxic if chewed and digested by your dog.

 Yes, humans can use Pet Cooling Mats.
 They’re perfectly safe for humans, so go ahead and use them if you feel like they’d help you cool down on a hot day.

 There really is nothing worse than a hot (and humid) night.
 This is especially true for dogs, who can’t simply take off their coat before going to sleep at night.